Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

 When a patient has a respiratory failure or difficulty breathing, the Bag Valve Mask or Pulmonary Manual Resuscitator enables rescuers operating within almost any environment or situation to deliver lifesaving oxygen to the patient's lungs.

-What does BVM stand for, and How does it Work?
+What does BVM stand for?

 BVM stands for Bag Valve Mask.
 It is a handheld device used in emergency medicine to provide positive pressure ventilation to patients who are not breathing or not breathing adequately.
 BVM is also known as a manual resuscitator or Ambu bag.
 It is operated by squeezing the bag manually to force air into the patient's lungs and then releasing the bag to allow the patient to exhale.
-The device can be used by a trained healthcare provider or first responder and is an important tool in managing respiratory emergencies.
+The device is used by a trained healthcare provider or first responder and is an important tool in managing respiratory emergencies.

 What is the purpose of a Bag Valve Mask?